steliost03/RPP/README.md

 ## How it works

-### Minkowski sums and modified boundary
+### Minkowski sums, modified boundary and resulting free space

 In order to simplify calculations , the robot is considered to be a point in space (specifically,the point chosen is always its center).
 The information about its dimensions is 'transferred' to the obstacles and the boundary of the environment .
 They are modified accordingly so that the resulting environment is mathematically equivalent to its initial counterpart.

 The mathematical tool used in order to correctly modify the dimensions of the obstacles, are the Minkowski sums (calculated in an approximate manner, through selecting key points of both the robot and the obstacle).

-For the boundary , different approximate geometric techniques are used.
+For the boundary , different approximate geometric techniques are used (note that the environment boundary contracts as the dimensions of the robot increase while the obstacles dilate , and vice versa).
+A modified environment boundary is extracted.

+By calculating the union of the modified obstacles and afterwards the boolean difference with the modified environment boundary, we can extract the polygonal space in which the robot can move.
+We will refer to it as **free space**.

 ### Generalized Voronoi diagram